 for(int i = 0; i < arrayEnteros.Length; i++){

-As we see, in the loop to set the second parameter and know how many iterations to execute, we use a built-in function of arrays, Array.Length
+}As we see in the loop, to indicate the second parameter and know how many iterations to execute, we used a function that comes with Array: Array.Length.

-, the type itself comes with a wide variety of methods we can use if we need them.
+Just like Array.Length, the type itself comes with a wide variety of methods we can use if we need them.

-Returns the array in reverse order.
+- Array.Reverse()Will return the array in reverse order.

-2 - Multidimensional Array
+2 - Multidimensional array

 2.1 - Declaring a multidimensional array